 What policies will you have in place if you were to reopen?
 These might look similar to the policies at the beginning of the outbreak, and include things like requirements for employees to stay home if they are sick, and maintaining a clean work environment.
 While thinking about this, take a look at this resource from OSHA, which provides recommended guidance for employers.
-The CDC has also provided guidance on proper cleaning procedures in an office setting and in community spaces, as well as an outline of conditions that may leave some staff at greater risk, based on current knowledge of the disease.
+The CDC has also provided guidance on proper cleaning and disinfecting procedures in an office setting and in community spaces, based on current knowledge of the disease.

 Here are a few other things you should be sure to take into consideration: